apos/rapid-bulky-wshc-by-apos/README.md

 This is work in progress, here and in the OnStep SHC source code (tree main).
 Until now it is limited to special hardware.

 ### Program ESP32 - Platform.io
 I use the Visual Studio code plugin for [platform.io](https://platform.io).
-Arduino IDE is enough though (and the new 2.0 version works perfectly)
+Arduino IDE is enough though (and the new 2.0 version works perfectly).

 If you work with Platform.io you need:

 - special platformio.ini (see platfoioio directory)
-- rename SmartHandController.ino to SmartHandController.cpp
+- rename SmartHandController.ino to SmartHandController.cpp (not any more for recent PlatformIO versions.
 - know how to use platform.io (I can and will not give support on this)

-BE AWARE: sometimes you have to press the "Download" button on the ESP32 to upload the code and you need the correct driver.
+BE AWARE: sometimes you have to press the "Download" button on the ESP32 to upload the code.
+You also need the correct driver depending on the chipset beeing used.
 Normally the USB-C variants are newer and have no problems.

 # 3D-printer model and parts